-- 1. The 2023-2024 Workplan encompasses activities to support the implementation of the Convention for the Protection and Development of the Marine Environment of the Wider CaribbeanRegion (Cartagena Convention) and its Protocols by Contracting Parties.
+- 1. The 2023-2024 workplan encompasses activities to support the implementation of the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region (Cartagena Convention) and its Protocols on Oil Spills, Marine Biodiversity and Land-Based Sources of Marine Pollution by Contracting Parties.
 It further reflects strategic priorities of the updated draft Strategy for the Cartagena Convention Secretariat 2023-2030 (CEP Strategy). - During the biennium, the Secretariat will continue to facilitate synergies with relevant activities being undertaken at the regional and global levels and through related multilateral environmental agreements that focus on marine biodiversity conservation and the control, reduction, and prevention of marine pollution. - 3.
 This workplan reflects contributions from meetings of Technical Working Groups of the Convention and its Protocols, recommendations of the Tenth Meeting of the Scientific and Technical Advisory Committee (STAC) of the Specially Protected Areas and Wildlife (SPAW) Protocol, decisions of the Ninth Meeting of the Contracting Parties (COP) to the SPAW Protocol, recommendations of the Sixth Meeting of the Scientific and Technical Advisory Committee of the Land-based Sources of Pollution (LBS) Protocol and decisions of the Fifth Meeting of the Contracting Parties to the LBS Protocol.
-The outcomes of relevant global or regional initiatives and previous and ongoing project activities were also taken into account. - 4.
-The workplan includes activities to: - (a) Enhance collaboration with other Regional Seas Programmes and Action Plans within the framework of the Regional Seas Strategic Directions (2022-2025); - (b) Establish closer synergies between the SPAW and AMEP Sub-Programmes including through closer collaboration among Regional Activity Centres (RACs) and members of the Regional Activity Network (RAN); - (c) Facilitate the implementation of relevant regional strategies and action plans adopted by Contracting Parties to the Cartagena Convention and/or its Protocols; - (d) Promote synergies between the implementation of decisions of the Cartagena Convention and Protocol COPs and other regional and global decision-making fora, where appropriate; and - (e) Support ongoing efforts for improving ocean governance in the Wider Caribbean region;
+The outcomes of relevant global or regional initiatives and previous and ongoing project activities were also considered. - 4.
+The workplan includes activities to: - (a) Enhance collaboration with other Regional Seas Programmes and Action Plans within the framework of the Regional Seas Strategic Directions (2022-2025); - (b) Establish closer synergies between the SPAW and Assessment and Management of Environmental Pollution (AMEP) Sub-Programmes including through closer collaboration among Regional Activity Centres (RACs) and members of the Regional Activity Network (RAN); - (c) Facilitate the implementation of relevant regional strategies and action plans adopted by Contracting Parties to the Cartagena Convention and/or its Protocols; - (d) Promote synergies between the implementation of decisions of the Cartagena Convention and Protocol COPs and other regional and global decision-making fora, where appropriate; and - (e) Support ongoing efforts for improving ocean governance in the Wider Caribbean region.